gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 ### 4. Eating, Shopping and Public transportation facility around cinema
 tde recommended cinema location needs to have many eating and shopping venues nearby.
-Convenient public transport is also required. tdese data can be found by using FourSquare API to find tdese venues around tde location. tde radius of exploration distance is set to 500 meters, which is about 5 minutes walking distance.
+Convenient public transport is also required. tdese data can be found by using FourSquare API to find tdese venues around the location. the radius of exploration distance is set to 500 meters, which is about 5 minutes walking distance.

-Following type of venue category will be used for tde study
+Following type of venue category will be used for the study

     'Food, Shop & Service, Bus Stop, Metro Station, Nightlife Spot, Arts & Entertainment'

-Let's use FourSquare API to query some venues around tde first cinema (英皇戲院 - 娛樂行) in tde cinema list.
-Only first 5 venues in tde category are shown below.
+Let's use FourSquare API to query some venues around the first cinema (英皇戲院 - 娛樂行) in the cinema list.
+Only first 5 venues in the category are shown below.

 * Metro Station